 So now, if a veteran wants to buy a home for $1,000,000 with no money down, they can. $2,000,000?
 Sure thing. $3,000,000?
 No problem!
 However, there are rules and guidelines that come with this new change.

 The VA funding fee is calculated as a percentage of the total loan amount.
-It must be paid or become part of the loan balance at closing time. in 2020 than they were previously.
+It must be paid or become part of the loan balance at closing time.
+They are now higher in 2020 than they were previously.
 But this will not affect anyone receiving disability income from the VA as their VA Funding Fees are typically waived.

 The old rule of 25% down of the difference between the maximum loan limit and the sales price will still apply in some instances.
 For example, if a veteran is already using some of their entitlement on another VA mortgage, they will have to make that 25% down payment.